Context-aware AI in the browser

 Yes.
 Custom instructions can be saved and reused for common workflows like email replies, summaries, captions, research notes, and code explanations.

-Does it support tools or agent skills?
+Does it support tools or Agent Skills?

 What happens to analytics?